frappe/erpnext/docs/user/setup/docs.user.setup.pos_setting.md

 ![POS Setting](img/pos-setting.png)

 > Important : If you specify a particular User, the POS setting will be applied only to that User.
 If the User option is left blank, the setting will be set for all users.
+To understand POS in detail visit [Point of Sale](docs.user.accounts.pos.html)